mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/bts_fees.rst

 Paying Fees
 ^^^^^^^^^^^^^^^^

 Each time you perform an activity (i.e., send fund, place an order, etc), you pay a smell amount of fee.
-Any transaction fee can be paid by paying any asset that has a Core exchange rate (i.e., price) at which the asset can be exchange implicitly into BTS to cover the network fee.
+Any transaction fee can be paid by paying any asset that has a Core exchange rate (i.e., price) at which the asset can be exchange implicitly into DNA to cover the network fee.
 When you confirm your activity (transaction), you can see a fee amount for the transaction.

 Order Cancellation
 ^^^^^^^^^^^^^^^^

 If you cancel an order that has not been fully or partially filled, 90% of the fee will be payed back to your account.
-However, this cashback will be in BTS (CORE token) and not in the asset you have originally paid the fee in.
+However, this cashback will be in DNA (CORE token) and not in the asset you have originally paid the fee in.

 |